 Many entrepreneurs created a business plan when they got started, but—let's be honest—most of you probably filed it away in some deep, dark place and never looked at it again.
 But that’s OK; the business plan was needed to get started.
 The Operations Manual, however, is what you should refer to in order to keep things running smoothly as your businesses grow.

 A good Operations Manual can be broken down into two sections: first, a brief passage that describes your company’s values and mission, followed by a comprehensive guide that lays out how the core business functions should be handled.
-If you need help with the values and mission statement, take a look at our advice for building your brand.

 Start with the really easy stuff, like putting together a list of contact information for all of your employees, clients, and vendors.
 Be sure to include after-hours or emergency contact info where applicable.

 Then move on to compiling a list of the tasks that must be performed each day in order for your business to operate.
 Start with your own responsibilities and give detailed instructions on how to complete each one.
 Once you’ve done this, ask each of your employees (or department heads if you’ve got a big enough company) to do the same, following the template that you created.
 Now you or someone you designate can review these mini how-to guides and combine them into a comprehensive set of operating procedures.

 In addition to the procedures, it’s also a really good idea to include a policies section in your operations manual.
 These can include everything from how to interact with customers to what constitutes appropriate workplace attire to procedures for handling employee grievances.
 The key here is to create consistency and avoid ambiguity.

 An operations manual is incomplete without a set of emergency procedures, because the time when employees are most likely to refer to the manual is when things are not running the way that they should be.
 What do you need to do if any of your systems crash, your vendors become unavailable, or your office becomes inaccessible?
 Figure it out, write it down, and include it in the manual..